Triangulated categories of mixed motives: Comparison theorems

 \begin{proof} It is sufficient to prove that, under this assumption, $\QQ_-\simeq 0$.
 As in the preceding proof, we may replace $S$ by any of its henselisations (\ref{Nispointscontinuity}), so that, by the localization property (and by induction on the dimension), it is sufficient to treat the case where $S$ is the spectrum of a field $k$.
 We have to check that, if $-1$ is a sum of squares in $k$, then we have $\epsilon=-1$.
 Using \cite[remark 6.3.5 and lemma 6.3.7]{dmtilde2}, we see that, if $k$ is of characteristic $2$, we always have $\epsilon=-1$, while, if the characteristic of $k$ is distinct from $2$, we have a morphism of rings

-where $\mathit{GW}(k)$ denotes the Grothendieck group of quadratic forms over $k$, such that $-\epsilon$ is the image of the class of the quadratic form $-X^2$, which proves the result.
+where $\mathit{GW}(k)$ denotes the Grothendieck-Witt ring\footnote{\emph{i.e.} the Grothendieck group of quadratic forms} over $k$.
+This morphism sends the class of the quadratic form $-X^2$ to $-\epsilon$ and this proves the result.
 (For a more precise version of this, with integral coefficients, see \cite[proposition 2.13]{A1brouwer}.) \end{proof}